How Christian Writers Can Share Their Faith on Quora

-You can still have a valuable writing outreach ministry on Quora.
+A valuable writing outreach ministry on Quora even with this kind of restraint.
 State your views, but never let others trigger arguments.
 Just walk away from them without comment.
 Even your soft answers may be misinterpreted by some misanthropic Quorans.

 Good advice: Cut and paste your Quora answers into a file and save them on your computer.
-Even if you get banned for your Christian views, you can recycle your content.
-You own it.
+Even if you get banned for your Christian views, you’ll be able to recycle your content.
+You own it, not Quora.

 The Quora Bonus

 There are plenty of excellent reasons to answer questions on Quora.
 However, you can use it in a different way and that’s a bonus.
-You can use it for book and blog inspiration and market research.
+Use it for book and blog inspiration and market research.